5/14/2025

 Chairman and Chief Executive Officer

 Thank you, Francisco.
-And as you can see from what Francisco and Rob just reviewed, we've had an exciting and productive beginning of 2025, and while that progress continues, we're carefully managing all of our resources as we advance our two core clinical development programs, BRTx100 and of course Thermostem.
-So to summarize, we're making exceptionally good progress with our phase two trial for BRTx100.
-While the data is still blinded, initial trends continue to be very encouraging.
-Reflecting the positive preliminary phase two trial data seen to date, the FDA has granted fast-track designation to the program.
+And as you can see from what Francisco and Rob just reviewed, we've had an exciting and productive beginning of 2025.
+And while that progress continues, we're carefully managing all of our resources as we advance our two core clinical development programs, BRTX100 and, of course, Thermostem.
+So to summarize, we're making exceptionally good progress with our Phase II trial for BRTX100 While the data is still blinded, the initial trends continue to be very encouraging.
+Reflecting the positive preliminary phase two trial data seen to date, the FDA has granted fast track designation to the program.
 We intend to present more data from this trial with a larger patient population very soon, and we remain very optimistic that this data will be consistent with the previous trends.
-We have now also expanded our advanced clinical pipeline for BRTx100 to include the treatment of both chronic lower back pain and neck pain via the FDA clearance of our IND for a phase two trial in cervical.
-As you know, we skipped the phase one, and we did not have to do any preclinical work within that program.
-This was a function of our data associated with our lumbar trial, and very solid conversations with the FDA.
-We are continuing to proactively expand the already formidable Thermostem intellectual property estate to help ensure long-term market exclusivity.
+We have now also expanded our advanced clinical pipeline for BRTX100 to include the treatment of both chronic lower back pain and neck pain via the FDA clearance of our IND for a phase two trial in cervical.
+As you know, we skipped the phase one and we did not have to do any preclinical work within that program.
+This was a function of our data associated with our lumbar trial. and very solid conversations with the FDA.
+We are continuing to proactively expand the already formidable Thermostem intellectual property estate to help ensure a long-term market exclusivity.
 We continue to be in substantive discussions with regard to a potential license of the Thermostem metabolic IP and other assets that we possess from a technology perspective.
-Finally, we ended the year in a very strong financial position with cash, cash equivalents, and marketable securities of $9.1 million as of March 31, 2025.
+Finally, we ended the quarter in a very strong financial position with cash, cash equivalents, and marketable securities of 9.1 million as of March 31st, 2025.
 We will continue to efficiently manage our cash reserves while executing upon our strategic goals.
-Thank you, and with that concluding our introductory remarks, we're happy to take any questions you may have.
+Thank you, and with that, concluding our introductory remarks, we're happy to take any questions you may have.

 speaker